astronomer/docs/learn/error-notifications-in-airflow.md

 You can also set these values using environment variables.
 In this case, all parameters are preceded by `AIRFLOW__SMTP__`.
 For example, `smtp_host` can be specified by setting the `AIRFLOW__SMTP__SMTP_HOST` variable.
 For more on Airflow email configuration, see [Email Configuration](https://airflow.apache.org/docs/apache-airflow/stable/howto/email-config.html).

-If you are using Astro, you use environment variables to set up SMTP because the `airflow.cfg` cannot be directly edited.
+If you are using Astro, use environment variables to set up SMTP because the `airflow.cfg` cannot be directly edited.

-### Customize email notifications
+### Custom email notifications

 By default, email notifications are sent in a standard format that are defined in the `email_alert()` and `get_email_subject_content()` methods of the `TaskInstance` class.
 The default email content appears similar to this example: